AdamJackman/SchoolTimeManagement/README.md

-Some Non functional files have been ommited to protect personal data of team members
+This project was created as part of a university course CSC301: Software Engineering Some non functional files have been ommited to protect personal data of other team members

 Time Management Tool
 ================================